VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

   -remoteWrite.bearerTokenFile array
      Optional path to bearer token file to use for the corresponding -remoteWrite.url.
 The token is re-read from the file every second
      Supports an array of values separated by comma or specified via multiple flags.
+  -remoteWrite.disableOnDiskQueue
+        Whether to disable on-disk queue for metrics ingestion processing.
+If in-memory queue is full for at least 1 remoteWrite target, all data ingestion is blocked and returns an error.
+        It allows to build a chain of vmagents and build complicated data pipelines without data-loss.
+On-disk writes is still possible during graceful shutdown for storing in-memory part of the queue.
   -remoteWrite.flushInterval duration
      Interval for flushing the data to remote storage.
 This option takes effect only when less than 10K data points per second are pushed to -remoteWrite.url (default 1s)
   -remoteWrite.forcePromProto array